Complex Regional Pain Syndrome

 What is complex regional pain syndrome?

-Complex regional pain syndrome is a chronic condition that causes long-lasting pain.
-Normally, pain is short-term and resolves as the body heals.
+Complex regional pain syndrome is a chronic health problem that causes long-lasting pain.
+Normally, pain is short-term and goes away as the body heals.
 But with this condition, pain doesn't fade with time.
 Instead, ongoing pain might get worse instead of better as days and weeks pass.

 What causes complex regional pain syndrome?

-Experts aren't sure what causes complex regional pain syndrome, but they believe that nerve damage is involved.
-In most cases, the condition occurs after some type of injury to the affected area, although this is not always the case.
+Experts aren't sure what causes this syndrome.
+But they believe that nerve damage is involved.
+In most cases, the condition occurs after some type of injury to the affected area.
+But this is not always the case.

-Doctor’s view this disease as an abnormal response by the body that magnifies the effects of the injury.
-The nerve endings that control pain in an area that has been injured may become overly sensitive to the chemical messengers carried by the sympathetic nervous system.
-These chemical messengers, called catecholamines, may stimulate the pain and other symptoms.
+Healthcare providers view this disease as an abnormal response by the body.
+The nerve endings that control pain in an injured part of the body may become too sensitive to the chemical messengers carried by the sympathetic nervous system.
+These chemical messengers are called catecholamines.
+They may stimulate the pain and other symptoms.
 The roles of inflammation and the immune system are also being studied.

 What are the symptoms of complex regional pain syndrome?

-If you have complex regional pain syndrome, you may have these symptoms:
+If you have this syndrome, you may have these symptoms:

-- Persistent, burning pain in an arm, leg, hand, foot, or another part of your body
+- Persistent, burning pain in an arm, leg, hand, foot, or other part of your body

 - Dramatic changes in skin color and skin temperature